 Trauma can be caused by one-time events or ongoing stress.
 One-time events could include an injury, accident, rape, natural disaster, or a violent attack.
 Events that cause ongoing stress can also result in unresolved distress.
 Such events include living in a crime-ridden neighborhood, battling an illness, or experiencing reoccurring events such as bullying, abuse, domestic violence, or emotional neglect.
-Commonly missed causes could be surgery, the unexpected loss of someone, humiliation, the loss of home by fire, or the breakup of a significant other.
+Commonly missed causes could be surgery, the unexpected loss of someone, humiliation, the loss of home by the fire, or the breakup of a significant other.

 Immediately after the event, shock and denial are typical.
-Longer-term reactions include unpredictable emotions, flashbacks, strained relationships and even physical symptoms like headaches or nausea.
+Longer-term reactions include unpredictable emotions, flashbacks, strained relationships, and even physical symptoms like headaches or nausea.